nathan-smeal/cs7641/lessons/ml_p1_lesson_00_intro.md

 [Note on] Induction and deduction
 ---------------------------------

-*Induction* takes specific examples to create a general rule. *Inductive bias* is necessary to come up with "useful" generalizations. *Deduction* takes a general rule and applies it in specific cases.
+* *Induction* takes specific examples to create a general rule.
+* *Inductive bias* is necessary to come up with "useful" generalizations. (set of assumptions that the learner uses to predict outputs given inputs that it has not encountered)
+* *Deduction* takes a general rule and applies it in specific cases.

 Unsupervised learning
 ---------------------